tytydraco/yessleep/out/When_signing_up_for_acting_classes_never_and_mean_NEVER_audition_for_The_S_Class.md

 Reality contorted, and I felt myself drop to my knees.
 I was still laughing, spluttering, sobbing.
 I could still hear her in my head.
 Never Been Done Before.
 I started slowly, dragging my fingernails down my face until I felt the harsh sting.

 “Again.”
-Red said, and her voice led me to stare down at my hands, at pinkish flesh glued to my bones, fleshy mounds.
+Red said, and her voice led me to stare down at my hands, at pinkish flesh glued to my bones, fleshy mounds that I had never realized was so thin.

 So easy to tear.
 I didn't even feel it.